Scientific Name

 How to Grow and Care

 Plant your Ariocarpus in soil specifically formulated for cacti.
 You can buy a cactus mix at your local nursery.
-Do not use generic soil mixes because they will not provide enough aeration and drainage.
+Do not use generic soil mixes, as they will not provide sufficient aeration and drainage.
 Additionally, using a container without a hole, whether a pot or a terrarium, is a bad idea for the same reason.

-Ariocarpus need a lot of sunlight.
-However, in hot, dry areas, they can be damaged by excessive sunlight, so you should use a shade cloth to limit their sun or move them out of the sun during the hottest hours of the day.
+Ariocarpus needs a lot of sunlight.
+However, in hot, dry areas, it can be damaged by excessive sunlight.
+To protect it, use a shade cloth to limit its exposure to the sun or move it out of the sun during the hottest hours of the day.
 In more temperate areas, direct sunlight is fine.

 These cacti prefer to be kept at room temperature or slightly lower and in low humidity.

-Water your Ariocarpus when it is dry, but then wait until the soil dries out completely to water it again.
-The amount of time this takes will vary depending on your climate and your pot's size if you use one.
+Water your Ariocarpus during the growing season, but wait until the entire soil has dried out completely before watering again.
+The amount of time this takes will vary depending on your climate and the size of your pot, if you use one.

 Learn more at How to Grow and Care for Ariocarpus.